 Just above Baška and its magical beach Vela plaža there is the place known as Ljubimer from where there stretches a magnificent view over the sea straight to the island of Prvić and the mountains of Velebit.
 Ljubimer is one of the characteristic stone structures of this area which are called “mrgari.”
 It is a primitive, however, at the same time, sophisticated system of walls which is reminiscent of megalithic monuments.
 These mrgari are sheepfolds used for the collecting of sheep, which are otherwise free to roam, in order to be sorted according to their owners.

-The Chilean architect of Croatian origin Smiljan Radić and his partner Marcela Correa, a Chilean sculptor, are creating a unique artistic project for this charismatic place.
+The Chilean architect of Croatian origin Smiljan Radić and his partner Marcela Correa, a Chilean sculptor, have created a unique artistic project for this charismatic place.

-The author of prestigious international status describes its future character like this:
+The authors of prestigious international status describe its future character like this: